 Her brave transition caught the eye of Oprah Magazine where Lucy is featured in the May 2015 issue in the article “Never Too Late” which chronicles the stories of five courageous women who listened to their hearts and changed their lives.

 Not one to rest on the accomplishments of her last release, Lucy is busy penning the songs for her next album.
 “As with any major life change, there was a lot of emotional upheaval for me, which made me dig even deeper for the themes of the songs.”
-The songs of the upcoming 2016 release reflect Lucy’s current journey and hopefulness, with topics ranging from socially relevant issues such as bullying, ageism and the inevitability of change, to following your heart and embracing new purpose and possibilities.
+The songs of the 2016 release reflect Lucy’s current journey and hopefulness, with topics ranging from socially relevant issues such as bullying, ageism, the inevitability of change and reinvention to following your heart and embracing new purpose and possibilities.

 Lucy grew up in the desert outside of Tucson, Arizona.
 She has worked as a cowgirl, scientist and attorney, but writing and sharing her songs has remained the consistent thread throughout her life.